qwx9/notes/net/todo/diy/guitar/⑨ST.md

 	. so maybe later on another headstock
 - extend fingerboard somehow?
 - fingerboard finish
-- polish neck and head
+- polish neck and head (prior to putting in strings etc)

 ## todo: electronics